 Granite Bay Bicycle Accident Lawyer

-According to the National Highway Traffic and Safety Administration (NHTSA), almost eight-hundred bicyclists were killed in collisions involving motor vehicles in 2012.
-If that was not bad enough, a substantial portion of the injuries and fatalities in bicycling accidents involved children under the age of fifteen.Common Types of Collisions Between Automobiles and Bicycles
+According to the National Highway Traffic and Safety Administration (NHTSA), 846 bicyclists were killed in motor vehicle collisions in 2019.
+If that was not bad enough, a substantial portion of the injuries and fatalities in bicycle accidents involved children under fifteen.Common Types of Bicycle Accidents in Granite Bay, CA

 The most common types of collisions involving a bicyclist and an automobile include the following: